KyleBWilson49/VeloCartographer/README.md

-# FresherNote
+# VeloCartographer

-[Heroku link][heroku] **NB:** This should be a link to your production site
+[Heroku link][heroku] **NB:** Need to Set this up.

 [heroku]: http://www.herokuapp.com

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote built using Ruby on Rails and React.js.
-FresherNote allows users to:
+VeloCartographer is a web application inspired by MapMyRide and Strava that is built with Rails and React.js.
+In VeloCartographer allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

 - [ ] Create an account
 - [ ] Log in / Log out
-- [ ] Create, read, edit, and delete notes
-- [ ] Organize notes within Notebooks
+- [ ] Create workouts
-- [ ] Tag notes with multiple tags and search notes by tag
+- [ ] Track distance and time on bike
-- [ ] Search through notes for blocks of text
+- { } Track improvement over time
-- [ ] Apply complex styling to notes while editing
+- [ ] Compare with friends
-- [ ] Set reminders on notes
+- [ ] Create routes on map

 ## Design Docs
 * [View Wireframes][view]